FredPont/FileNameFormater/Readme.md

 - install [Julia](https://julialang.org/downloads/)
 - open a terminal
 - to customise the characters replacement rules, edit the file ```conf/rules.csv ```(TAB seprator)
-- to exlude some directories, edit the file ```conf/excludeDirLis.csv ``` and enter one directory name per line
+- to exlude some directories, edit the file ```conf/excludeDirList.csv ``` and enter one directory name per line
 - to enable file and/or dir names truncation, edit the file ```conf/conf.json```.
-CAUTION there is no recovery possible after file/dir names truncation.
-You use this feature at your own risks.

 ```
 path = directory to analyse path